Adrian333Dev/PulsePro_API/docs/design.md

 - **User** has a one-to-many relationship with **Employee**.
 - **Employee** has a many-to-one relationship with **Organization**.

-#### Login Process
+### Workflow

-1. **User Registration:**
+1. **Registration:**

-   - Create a `User` record.
-   - Create an `Organization` and an `Employee` record for the user, linking the `Employee` to the `Organization`.
+   - When a user registers, an employee profile is automatically created for the user and linked to the specified organization.

-2. **User Login:**
+2. **Login:**

-   - Authenticate the user.
-   - Fetch all `Employee` records associated with the user.
-   - Display a list of organizations the user is associated with.
-   - Upon selecting an organization, set the current context to the chosen organization and employee.
+   - Upon login, the system retrieves the user’s associated employee profiles.
+   - The user can switch between organizations using a dropdown or similar interface to select the active organization.

-3. **Organization Switching:**
+3. **Organization Switch:**
-   - Provide an option to switch organizations within the app.
+   - The user selects an organization to view and manage from the dropdown.
-   - Allow users to switch context without logging out by fetching the relevant `Employee` and `Organization` records.

-#### Benefits

-- **Flexibility:** Users can easily switch between organizations without logging out.
-- **Simplicity:** Simplified data model compared to having fully separate entities.
-- **User Experience:** Improved user experience with a straightforward way to switch contexts.
+   - The selected organization's dashboard is displayed.

+This approach combines the simplicity of Option 2 with the flexibility of Option 1, providing a more user-friendly and scalable solution.